DanBoghean/LaunchSchool/js120/lesson_2/lesson2_notes.md

   ```

   ## Property Look-Up in the Prototype Chain
   - JavaScript first looks for an "own" property with the name on the object.
-If the object doesn't definte the property, JavaScript looks for i in the object's prototype.
+If the object doesn't definte the property, JavaScript looks for it in the object's prototype.
 If it can't find the property there, it looks in the prototype's prototype.
 This process continues until it finds the property or it reaches `Object.prototype`.
 If `Object.prototype` also doesn't define the property, the property access evalutes to `undefined`

   - When two objects in the same prototype chain have a property with the same name, the object that's closer to the calling object takes precedence
   ```